EthiopiaCiatGit/SCSFR/README.md

 ## 3. Steps to be taken

-    fetchElevetion_slope_aspect_tpi.R and fetchTerraClim.R can be executed arbitrarily.
+    fetchElevetion and fetchTerraClim.R can be executed arbitrarily.
+However FetchSoilGRIDS.R & converSoilGRIDS.R
-    However FetchSoilGRIDS.R & converSoilGRIDS.R should be executed in their order before the prevoius scripts.
+    should be executed in their order before the prevoius scripts.

 ## 4. Requirements

     - All the required packages should be installed before using the scripts.
-        In addition GDAL (Geospatial Data Abstraction Library) should be installed; wcs_version ="VERSION=2.0.1" works for gdal >=2.3.
+In addition GDAL (Geospatial Data Abstraction Library) should be installed for dwonloading soil covariates. wcs_version ="VERSION=2.0.1" works for gdal >=2.3.
-    - Install AIO and ClimateR using below command
+    - Install AIO and ClimateR for downloading climate covariates using below command
             #remotes::install_github("mikejohnson51/AOI")
             #remotes::install_github("mikejohnson51/climateR")